eliottjohnson/Website/README.md

 # Website
-My personal website to learn HTML CSS and Javascript
+My personal website to learn HTML, CSS and Javascript